pablodecm/paper-inferno/paper/paper.md

 Simulator-based inference is currently at the core of many scientific fields, such as population genetics, epidemiology, and experimental particle physics.
-In many cases the implicit generative procedure defined in the simulation is stochastic and/or lacks a tractable probability density
+In these situations the generative procedure implicitly defined in the simulation may involve a large succession of stochastic steps, and/or lacks a tractable probability density
 $p(\boldsymbol{x}| \boldsymbol{\theta})$, where
 $\boldsymbol{\theta}$
 is the vector of model parameters.
 Given some experimental